Patribotics: Reception

 Mensch's February 14, 2017 article in Patribotics, which elaborated her theory that the 2016 Anthony Weiner sexting scandal was a hoax perpetrated by Russian-led hackers who also planted Hillary Clinton's emails on Anthony Weiner's laptop, was criticized by several journalists and commentators as conspiracy theory.

 Several news outlets and journalists, including Keith Olbermann, have cited Mensch's Trump-Russia Patribiotics articles as credible and informed speculation.
-Some outlets have characterized assertions Mensch makes in Patribotics as being unsubstantiated theories with varying degrees of plausibility.
 Some reviewers, including Vox, Slate and The New Republic, have asserted that Patribotics articles overall are conspiracy theories.